 Which Keyboard Layout Is Faster Than The QWERTY Configuration?

-Although we live in a modern age of advanced electronics and lightening fast computers the most basic of interfaces, the humble keyboard, dates back to the 1860s.
+Although we live in a modern age of advanced electronics and lightning-fast computers, the most basic of interfaces, the humble keyboard, dates back to the 1860s.
 The first mechanical typewriter patent was filed in 1867 by Christopher Latham Sholes.
-The first type writer had two critical flaws.
-The first: if two keys in close physical proximity were struck rapidly by a quick typist the machine would jam up.
-Second: the current line of type was hidden by paper carriage so jams and errors could only be discovered by either raising the carriage or happening upon the error after an entire line of text had been typed.
+The first typewriter had two critical flaws.
+The first: if two keys in close physical proximity were struck rapidly by a quick typist, the machine would jam up.
+Second: the current line of type was hidden by the paper carriage, so jams and errors could only be discovered by either raising the carriage or happening upon the error after an entire line of text had been typed.